cwt-lpi4a/archlinux-image-lpi4a/README.md

 # Arch Linux SD Card Image for LicheePi 4A
 Build script to create the Arch Linux image for [LicheePi 4A](https://sipeed.com/licheepi4a).

+## License
+This build script is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Image Details
 - **File format**: Zstd compressed raw disk image (.img.zst)
 - **Target**: SD card boot